security-notes/infobyte-faraday-wiki/Searcher.md

     }

-Where the fields 'model', 'parent', 'fields' and 'object' allow to get the object that will be processed, and conditions field tells us when the actions can be executed.
+Where the fields 'model', 'parent', 'fields' and 'object' allow to get the object that will be processed, and field 'conditions0 tells us when the actions can be executed.

 ### Rule description